opencurve/curve/docs/en/client_en.md

 2. RPC Timeout

-   There are many explanations for this result, but timeout caused by the overload of chunk servers due to too many requests is usually the most common case.
+   There are many explanations for this result, but timeout caused by the overload of Chunkserver due to too many requests is usually the most common case.

    In this scenario, if the threshold for RPC timeout remain unchanged, the same thing would probably happen again, and the user's I/O request will not return even after a long time.
 Thus, the retry will first increase the threshold in this case.